 Once you have chosen your platform, you need to build your store in a way that will help you maximise sales.
 We have put together some tips to help ensure you get the most from your online store.

 Ensure your online store is fast.
 By this, we mean the overall speed of your website is fast and all pages load quickly on mobile devices.
 People use their phones and tablets to shop, so your online store needs to be easy and fast to use on mobile.

-As we mention above, consumers are an impatient bunch in 2021, so you want to ensure your website is simple to use.
-People’s first impressions with your online store can make or break a sale, so ensure you get the basics right, such as:
+As we mention above, consumers are an impatient bunch, so you want to ensure your website is simple to use.
+People’s first impressions of your online store can make or break a sale, so ensure you get the basics right, such as: